Aponshaha/SPLYZA_WEB_CHALLENGE/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Development Scripts

+This project includes a number of helper scripts for common tasks:

+- `npm run start`: This command launches the development server (`ng serve`) and opens your application in the default web browser.
+The server will automatically reload upon detecting changes to the source files.

+- `npm run build`: Use this script to build the Angular application.
+It compiles all the components and assets and places the output in the `dist/` directory.
+By default, this script builds your app in production mode, meaning that the code will be minified and optimized for deployment.

+- `npm run watch`: This initiates the build process and then continues to watch for changes in the source files.
+Upon detecting changes, it will automatically rebuild the application with the updated files.
+This is particularly useful during development when you're making frequent changes to the code.

+- `npm run test`: This launches the test runner and executes all tests defined in the project.
+Ensure that you've written tests for your components and services to make effective use of this script.

+- `npm run lint`: Runs ESLint on the project files, providing feedback on potential issues found in your TypeScript code.
+This is a good practice to run before committing code.

+- `npm run lint-fix`: Similar to `npm run lint`, but attempts to automatically fix any problems that it finds.
+This script also invokes Prettier to ensure that your code follows the formatting standards defined in your project.

+Remember to use these scripts to your advantage to streamline your development process, enforce code quality, and prevent common issues.
+They are an integral part of modern web development workflows.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).